 Welcome to your final week

-It may sometime feel like a chore, but producing good and accurate documentation is an essential skill for any safeguarding champion.
+It may sometimes feel like a chore, but producing good and accurate documentation is an essential skill for any safeguarding champion.

 Marino and Dave explain how one of the most simple but ingenious documents, the humble checklist, is vital in all kinds of contexts, from safeguarding adults on Earth to keeping astronauts alive in space.